MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 > [!NOTE]
 > - You can’t add new forms, views, fields, or charts on the Conversation entity.
 > - You can’t edit existing views or fields, but some properties of msdyn_title and msdyn_thirdpartyconversations can be changed.
-> - You can’t create many-to-one and many-to-many relationships.
+> - You can’t add a Lookup field (many-to-one relationship) or many-to-many relationships on the Conversation entity.

 ## Next steps

 [Conversation entity](developer/reference/entities/msdyn_ocliveworkitem.md)